efreham1/root/proj/code_quality_report.md

 No unneccasary one-liners or global variables or any other ugly hacks.
 This ensures readability, maintainability, and ease of debugging.
 ### #7
-The specification was almost followed completly and the code works very well in all the tests and integrations.
+The specification was almost followed completely and the code works very well in all the tests and integrations.
 The code also passes all tests in the quite extensive testing-library.
 This leads us to belive that not only is the code well written but it is also very functional.
 ### #8